troessner/reek/CONTRIBUTING.md

 Include the steps to reproduce the issue, the expected outcome and the actual outcome.

-Include as much information as possible: the exact reek invocation that you use, reek’s config and version, Ruby version, Ruby platform (MRI, JRuby, etc.), operating system.
+Include as much information as possible: the exact Reek invocation that you use, Reek’s config and version, Ruby version, Ruby platform (MRI, JRuby, etc.), operating system.

 Try to provide a minimal example that reproduces the issue.